FlorianWilhelm/my-pyproject/README.md

 If you even wanted to build a proper sdist or wheel file you can do that with `pip install build` followed by `python -m build`.

-That's it, nothing more to see here.
-Use and modify [pyproject.toml](pyroject.toml) for your own projects or even better, if you are interested in a really professional Python project setup, check out [The Hatchlor](https://github.com/FlorianWilhelm/the-hatchlor) 🌹
+That's it, nothing more to see here 👀 Use and modify [pyproject.toml](./pyroject.toml) for your own projects or even better, if you are interested in a really professional Python project setup, check out [The Hatchlor](https://github.com/FlorianWilhelm/the-hatchlor) 🌹